Kenneglenn Scenic and Nature Preserve

 But in time the family began to scatter—to California, to Minnesota, to Maine—and visits to Kenneglenn became less frequent.
 Gradually, with the death of the elder Kennedys and Helen Tirrell, a few pieces of Kenneglenn were sold until only 131 acres and the summer cottage called Hillcrest remained.
 The Tirrell family, Helen’s husband Stan, and children Susan Fagrelius, Priscilla Bisher, David and Hugh Tirrell, faced an important decision.
 They knew that they wanted a part of Kenneglenn to remain green and wild and open, to some degree, to the public so that everyone could experience its beauty and serenity.
 And they feared that their land, lying so close to Buffalo and the suburbs, would attract offers from developers.
 A scenario with Kenneglenn divided into small housing lots or a tract development was not unreasonable.

 Today, the Land Conservancy’s offices are located at Kenneglenn.
 The preserve is still one of the Land Conservancy’s most scenic and cherished properties.
-The Land Conservancy holds organized nature hikes – including walks right through the creek – each year.
+Every year the Land Conservancy hosts nature hikes, including walks right through the creek!